fuellee/InterpretingLISP/README.md

 ##To do

-* This naive inplemetation is dynamic scoped. should use lexical scoping rules.
+* This naive implemetation is dynamic scoped. should use lexical scoping rules instead.
 * Better the Initialization (eval lispinit.lisp) reponse
 * Add more funtions to lispinit.lisp or add some module functionality